hs0490/ChatGroup/README.md

 ### SAMPLE OUTPUT

 - SERVER:

-- Waiting for Clients:
+Waiting for Clients:

-- HIMANSHU is Online
+HIMANSHU is Online
-- BRYAN is
+BRYAN is Online
-- HARSH is Online
+HARSH is Online
 - BRYAN is Offline

 -------------------------------------------------------------------------------------------------------------------------